 Net carbs = Total starch minus the indigestible fibre

 The bran in unrefined wheat, oats and grits are all examples of the insoluble fibre that millers in the main remove from our grains to our great detriment.
-It is also where much of the protein, vitamins and phytonutrients are located; the rest is in the germ.
+It is also where many of the vitamins and phytonutrients are located; the rest are in the germ.

 How do net carbs work?
 I hope it's becoming clear.